VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **On average it takes a shark seven days to replace a tooth**
+- ⚡ Daily fun fact: **On average, an American makes three pounds of garbage in a day**

 <h3 align="left">Connect with me:</h3>
 <p align="left">